chrisK00/PrettyConsoleHelper/README.md

 3. Print `table.Write();`
 [![output.png](https://i.postimg.cc/wMX7tr1c/output.png)](https://postimg.cc/MfGWNdbv)

+#### Notes
+- **Options**: HeaderColor (default orange), Column Separator (default " | ")
+- Expect any values being null?
+No worries!
+You can even add headers and rows with null values if you wanted to test the table format

 ### Static PrettyConsole
 **Options**: WriteColor (default Yellow), WriteLineColor (default Cyan)
 - `Write` and `WriteLine` methods with overloads for printing a char multiple times, printing any type and color output aswell.
 Default values are provided